 This UI functionality can safely be replaced with either:

-- ID field: An input field.
+- ID Field: An input field.
 You can enter the Page ID that you want the Page you’re editing to be a child of.
 This setting is strongly recommended for best performance.

 - Search Dropdown Field: A dropdown field, similar to WordPress’ default.
 As you type into the field, the Plugin will search WordPress for matching Pages and display them in the dropdown, for you to then select from.